dladd/pyFormex/website/gallery.rst

    applications
    screenshots
    videos
+   webgl
    pdfs

 Want other examples?
 ....................
 The pyFormex distribution (see the `Install manual <doc/install.html>`_) contains a wide collection of example scripts, with levels ranging from beginner to advanced.
 Running these examples gives a nice overview of some functionalities of pyFormex.

 As an extra bonus, here's a movie of a roof structure created by pyFormex.
 Click the reload button of your browser to see the movie play (again).

 .. image:: images/roof-movie.gif